-

 Grease a tart or quiche tin with butter.

-Make the bechamel sauce using half milk and half fish stock, then stir in the mushrooms, Gruyere, cream and eggs and season with salt and pepper.
+Prepare the bechamel sauce using half milk and half fish stock, then stir in the mushrooms, cheese of your choice, cream, and eggs.

 Roll out the pate brisee on a lightly floured surface and line the prepared tin.